commentics/commentics/comments/3rdparty/htmlawed/htmLawed_README.txt

 ..
 3.4.9  Hook function for tag content ............................o

   It is possible to utilize a custom hook function to alter the tag content htmLawed has finalized (i.e., after it has checked/corrected for required attributes, transformed attributes, lower-cased attribute names, etc.).
+The function should have two arguments, the first receiving an element name and the second receiving either '0' (in case of a closing tag) or an array of attribute name-value pairs (opening tag).
+It should return a string  with full HTM markup, either an opening or a closing tag with element name and any string of attributes.

-  When '$config' parameter 'hook_tag' is set to the name of a function, htmLawed (function 'hl_tag()') will pass on the element name, and the `finalized` attribute name-value pairs as array elements to the function.
+  When '$config' parameter 'hook_tag' is set to the name of a function or class method, htmLawed (function 'hl_tag()') will pass on the element name, and the `finalized` attribute name-value pairs as array elements to the function.
 The function, after completing a task such as filtering or tag transformation, will typically return an empty string, the full opening tag string like '<element_name attribute_1_name="attribute_1_value"...>' (for empty elements like 'img' and 'input', the element-closing slash '/' should also be included), etc.

-  Any 'hook_tag' function, since htmLawed version 1.1.11, also receives names of elements in closing tags, such as 'a' in the closing '</a>' tag of the element '<a href="http://cnn.com">CNN</a>'.
-No other value is passed to the function since a closing tag contains only element names.
-Typically, the function will return an empty string or a full closing tag (like '</a>').

   This is a *powerful functionality* that can be exploited for various objectives: consolidate-and-convert inline 'style' attributes to 'class', convert 'embed' elements to 'object', permit only one 'caption' element in a 'table' element, disallow embedding of certain types of media, *inject HTML*, use CSSTidy:- http://csstidy.sourceforge.net to sanitize 'style' attribute values, etc.